Accessible Educational Materials (AEM)

 Purpose

-The purpose of Missouri’s AEM Project is to create a robust provisioning system to increase the availability and use of accessible educational materials (AEM) and accessible technologies by all learners to improve their overall success.
+The purpose of Missouri’s AEM Project is to increase the availability and use of accessible educational materials (AEM) and accessible technologies to improve overall student success.

 Vision

-Missouri's students, teachers, and parents will be able to access, acquire, create, and implement AEM.
+Missouri's students, educational professionals, and parents will be able to access, acquire, create, implement, and advocate for AEM.

 What Are AEM and Accessible Technologies?